Topological Dynamics of Groupoid Actions

 \subsection{Group actions}

 We indicate two ways to encode group actions by groupoids.
 The second one will be convenient for our purposes.
-We thought interesting to also mention the first one, since it seems natural.
+We thought it would be interesting to also mention the first one, since it seems natural.

 \begin{ex} As a particular case of Example \ref{startlet}, {\it the transformation groupoid} $\Xi\equiv\G\ltimes_\gamma\!X$ associated to the continuous action $\gamma$ of the topological group $\G$ on the topological space $X$ naturally acts on $X$ by $(a,x)\circ x:=\gamma_a(x)$\,.
 We recall that, as a topological space, it is just $\G\times X$.
 The composition is $\big(b,\gamma_a(x)\big)(a,x):=(ba,x)$ and inversion reads $(a,x)^{-1}:=\big(a^{-1}\!,\gamma_a(x)\big)$\,.
 If $M,N\subset\Si\equiv X$, then